tomkob9999/deterministic_regressor/README.md

 This tool generates a DNF expression by regressing the values of input Boolean variables.
 Overall, it works by creating DNF separately for true cases and false cases, and then find the common DNF factors.
 The run time is exponential due to the parts that the combinations increase factorially as the input variable increases and that it converts fron cnf to dnf.

 DNF Common should be considered reliable.
 DNF TRUE and DNF FALSE are good candidates.
-DNF TRUE is susceptible to false positives and DNF FALS are susceptible to false negatives.
+DNF TRUE is susceptible to false positives and DNF FALSE are susceptible to false negatives.
 So, DNS Common is ideal, but as the train data can may not be sufficient as always the case, they may be used instead.
 DNS UNION that contains union of both DNS TRUE and DNS FALSE is available as well.

 TO-DO-FUTURE:
 - n/a